 His first Toehold-Photo-Tour was Kabini-Bandipur.
-Since then he has never looked back at travelling on his own or turned his back on Photo Tours.
+Since then he has never looked back at traveling on his own or turned his back on Photo Tours.

 “There is so much more to travelling with a bunch of like-minded people than driving an air-conditioned car,” begins Mr Ramsay while sharing his experiences on Toehold Tours, “because it works as an eye-opener to all the wonderful experiences that the very journey can afford to give us.”